 Here are some things you can do to protect yourself and your family from wildfire smoke:

-• Use an air cleaner with a HEPA filter.
+- Use a portable air cleaner with a HEPA filter.

 Public Health follows Washington Department of Health guidance when making recommendations to cancel outdoor events or activities or close schools or children's activities due to wildfire smoke impacts.